neuvector/docs/user/pages/01.basics/02.requirements/docs.md

 AWS Bottlerocket Note: Must change path of the containerd socket specific to Bottleneck.
 Please see Kubernetes deployment section for details.

 #### Not Supported
+* CoreOS is not supported for CVE scanning, as there is no CVE feed published by the maintainers.
 * Cilium as a cni (limited support).
 Protect mode (inline blocking) should NOT be used with Cilium, as all traffic will be blocked.
 This limitation will be removed in a future release.
 * AWS ECS is no longer supported.
 * Docker on Mac